lorefnon/corealis/README.md

 ## Deployment

-- A Dockerfile will shortly be made available for deploying on Docker
+- A Dockerfile is available for deploying on Docker
 - Corealis is [Heroku](https://heroku.com) friendly.
 You can deploy directly to heroku using this button:

   [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)